nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

    Multiple RF interfaces concept

-If the ``SpectrumWifiPhy::TrackSignalsFromInactiveInterfaces`` attribute is set to true, inactive RF interfaces are connected to their respective spectrum channels and the ``SpectrumWifiPhy`` forwards received signals from these inactive RF interfaces to the ``InterferenceHelper`` without processing them.
+If the ``SpectrumWifiPhy::TrackSignalsFromInactiveInterfaces`` attribute is set to true (default), inactive RF interfaces are connected to their respective spectrum channels and the ``SpectrumWifiPhy`` also receive signals from these inactive RF interfaces when they belong to a configured portion of the frequency range covered by the interface.
+The portion of the spectrum being monitored by an inactive interface is specified by a center frequency and a channel width, and is seamlessly set to equivalent of the operating channel of the spectrum PHY that is actively using that frequency range.
+The ``SpectrumWifiPhy``forwards these received signals from inactive interfaces to the ``InterferenceHelper`` without further processing them.
 The benefit of the latter is that more accurate PHY-CCA.indication can be generated upon channel switching if one or more signals started to be transmitted on the new channel before the switch occurs, which would be ignored otherwise.
 This is illustrated in Figure :ref:`fig-cca-channel-switching-multiple-interfaces`, where the parts in red are only generated when ``SpectrumWifiPhy::TrackSignalsFromInactiveInterfaces`` is set to true.